KLRyder/DiscordBotJs/README.md

 "# DiscordBotJs"

 This repo is here for posterity reasons.
-The code contained within is very poorly structured, and an entier re-creation of this project is underway.
+The code contained within is very poorly structured, and an entire re-creation of this project is underway.

 A quick and dirty discord chatbot built to handle some of my discord servers joke requests.
 Lots of hardcodeing, but a nice way of getting back into JS.